St. George Slayeth the Dragon.

 focuses on St. George who chosen as patron saint by The Black Prince for the Order of the Garter.
 Our St. George / Black Prince shield is made of wood with brass adornments and has an exquisite leather and embroidered center crest with nice detail.
 It measures 30" x 18" and weighs 10 pounds.
 Four squares of alternating red and black make up the background of this impressive shield.
 This shield has a center that is embellished with a depiction of St. George and the Dragon representing victory of goodness over evil in an epoch battle scene.
 Lions’ heads line the edges of the shield representing deathless courage.
 Griffins also represent a courageous soldier whose goodwill is such that he will dare all dangers rather than become captive.

-Comes with a sturdy hanging chain and a bracket to display a sword on back
+Comes with a sturdy hanging chain and a bracket to display a sword